essif-lab/framework/docs/terms/organization.md

 type: concept
 typeid: organization
 stage: draft
-hoverText: "Organization: a group of people that work to realize one or more Objectives."
+hoverText: "Organization: a group of Actors that work to realize one or more Objectives."
-glossaryText: "a group of people that work to realize one or more %%objectives^objective%%."
+glossaryText: "a group of %%actors|actor%% that work to realize one or more %%objectives^objective%%."
 ---
 ### Short Description
 <!--REQUIRED--in 1-3 sentences that describe the concept to a layperson with reasonable accuracy.-->
-An **Organization** is a group of people that work to realize one or more objectives.
+An **Organization** is a group of %%actors|actor%% that work to realize one or more objectives.
 Enterprises and governments are the prototypical examples.
 However, parts of enterprises (e.g. divisions, departments, business units) should also be considered organizations.
 This also holds for governments and governmental bodies.

 ### Purpose
 <!--Describe why the concept is needed.
 What purposes does it serve?
 What can you do with it that you cannot do (as well) without it?
 What objectives does it help realize?
 Why is this concept relevant within its scope of definition?-->